Heartbreak and anger as China discourages travel for Lunar New Year

 For months, state media has celebrated China's success in taming the coronavirus, contrasting its speedy, effective measures with the chaotic approach of some Western governments.

 But this year has brought fresh challenges.
-In January, more than 2,000 positive cases were detect ed in China's northern provinces, the worst resurgence of the virus since March.
+In January, more than 2,000 positive cases were detected in China's northern provinces, the worst resurgence of the virus since March.

 Given the virus' rapid transmission, Beijing recognizes the need to move quickly, as do the Chinese people, but that doesn't mean they're happy about it.